Pınar Yalçın: Club

 She began playing in the youth team of Malmö FF Dam, which was renamed to LdB FC Malmö in 2007, and then to FC Rosengård in 2013.
 Yalçın was transferred by the Turkish community club Malmö Anadolu BI.

-After playing brief times in the clubs BK Kick, BK Olympic, Kvarnby IK and 1.
+After playing briefly for BK Kick, BK Olympic, Kvarnby IK and 1.
 Dalby GIF, she signed with Husie IF for the 2013–14 season.

-In 2013, she was tasked also to officiate women's football matches in other league divisions.
+In 2013, she also officiated at women's football matches in other league divisions.

 International

 Yalçın was called up to take part in the Turkey national team for the 2015 FIFA Women's World Cup qualification round matches.
 In a newspaper interview, she emphasized that she preferred to play for the Turkey national team.
 She added that she is happy to make her debut in the match against England women's national football team.

-Yalçın capped four times in the Turkey national team competing in the 2015 FIFA Women's World Cup qualification (UEFA) matches.
+Yalçın was capped four times in the Turkey national team competing in the 2015 FIFA Women's World Cup qualification (UEFA) matches.